nethacker/pdf-query-rag-llm-app/README.md

 * License: (Apache 2.0), Copyright (C) 2024, Author Phil Chen (nethacker)
   * This is a example application the author of this repository is not liable for damages or losses arising from your use or inability to use the code.

-## Description
+## Descriptiona

+This repo provides an example of a PDF query web application leveraging Generative AI that uses a <a href="https://en.wikipedia.org/wiki/Retrieval-augmented_generation" target="_blank">retrieval-augmented generation (RAG) process</a>.
+The importance of using RAG is the ability to scope the results of the generated response from the LLM in our case <a href="https://docs.anthropic.com/en/docs/about-claude/models" target="_blank">Claude 3.5 Sonnet</a> with up-to-date, accurate, reliable responses.
+RAG allows for domain-specific contextually relevant responses tailored to your data rather than static training data.

-This repo provides an example of a PDF query application leveraging Generative AI that uses a <a href="https://en.wikipedia.org/wiki/Retrieval-augmented_generation" target="_blank">Retrieval-augmented generation (RAG) process</a>.
-Vector representations of unstructured text are generated through <a href="https://docs.aws.amazon.com/bedrock/latest/userguide/titan-embedding-models.html" target="_blank">Amazon Titan Embeddings</a> and storage/search of those embeddings are done through <a href="https://ai.meta.com/tools/faiss/" target="_blank">Facebook AI Similarity Search (FAISS)</a>. <a href="https://docs.anthropic.com/en/docs/about-claude/models" target="_blank">Claude 3.5 Sonnet LLM Model</a> is utilized as the LLM model.
-Amazon Titan Embeddings and Claude 3.5 Sonnet are accessed via <a href="https://aws.amazon.com/bedrock/" target="_blank">AWS Bedrock</a>. <a href="https://langchain.com" target="_blank">LangChain</a> is utilized for the prompt template guiding the models response, RetrievalQA for query pertinent data, and various PDF processing tools.
-For the frontend UI <a href="https://streamlit.io/" target="_blank">Streamlit</a> is being used.
+The PDF query web application will leverage <a href="https://ai.meta.com/tools/faiss/" target="_blank">Facebook AI Similarity Search (FAISS)</a> and <a href="https://docs.aws.amazon.com/bedrock/latest/userguide/titan-embedding-models.html" target="_blank">Amazon Titan Embeddings</a> to create vector representations of unstructured text and the storage/search of those embeddings. <a href="https://langchain.   com" target="_blank">LangChain</a> is utilized for the prompt template guiding the models response, RetrievalQA for pertinent data, and various PDF processing tools.
+We will use <a href="https://aws.amazon.com/bedrock/" target="_blank">Amazon Bedrock</a> to access Claude 3.5 Sonnet and Amazon Titan Embeddings.

 <p align="center">
 <img src="flow-diagram.svg" alt="PDF Query RAG-Based LLM GenAI Web Application Process Flow" />
 </p>

-* This example application can be used against multiple PDF's just add them to the *data* directory and click *New Data Update*.
-* Depending on the size of your PDF's and your cpu specs it can take awhile to generated the embeddings.
-* This application does not take into consideration security controls, that is up to you.
-* Please read <a href="https://aws.amazon.com/bedrock/faqs/" target="_blank">Amazon Bedrock FAQ's</a> for general questions about AWS LLM resources used.

 ## Prerequisites for macOS Laptop Local Setup